Staffbase/gha-workflows/README.md

       gitops-organization: <your-organization>
       # optional: repository where to update the files, default: mops
       gitops-repository: "<your-repository>"
-      # optional: user which does the commit, default: "Staffbot"
+      # optional: user which does the commit, default: "staffbase-actions"
       gitops-user: "<your-user>"
-      # optional: email of the user which does the commit, default: "staffbot@staffbase.com"
+      # optional: email of the user which does the commit, default: "staffbase-actions[bot]@users.noreply.github.com"
       gitops-email: "<your-email>"
       # optional: files which should be updated for dev
       gitops-dev: |-